srinman/azureexamples/aks/workloadidentity/README.md

 EOF
 ```

+## Create container image and run the application

 Use Dockerfile provided in the repo to build the image and push it to your container registry.
 Use az acr build for building the image.

 ```bash
 az acr build -t srinmantest.azurecr.io/wkldtest:v3 -r srinmantest .